weinberg/SQLToy/README.md

 An in-memory SQL database written in Javascript for the purpose of explaining the relational model and SQL order of operations.

-### Cool a new database!
-I will deploy this to production!

-An excellent idea!
-Especially if you like downtime!

-Don't use this for anything except learning about SQL.

-### What operations are supported?

-Currently:
+SQLToy is under 500 lines of code and has zero dependencies.

+SQLToy supports the following operations:

     - SELECT
     - FROM
     - CROSS JOIN
     - INNER JOIN
     - LEFT JOIN
     - RIGHT JOIN
     - WHERE
     - GROUP BY
     - Aggregate functions: ARRAY_AGG, MAX, MIN, COUNT
     - DISTINCT
     - ORDER BY
     - OFFSET
     - LIMIT
     - CREATE TABLE
     - INSERT INTO
     - UPDATE

+### A new database!
+I shall deploy it to production!

+An excellent idea!
+Especially if you like downtime!

+No, just use SQLToy to learn about SQL.

 ### How do I use this database?